 In saying this, we’re not placing blame or the entire responsibility on her because her husband was an equal partner in creating the conditions that led to the divorce.

 What we are saying is that when you see something different…

 When you see a faulty belief for what it is and see something new…

 Even if you’re doing this by yourself, the trajectory of your relationship can change.

 You see—the truth is…

-Love doesn’t grow by itself.
+Love doesn’t stay alive and grow by itself.